MartinaGermani/SOFAR_Assignment/README.md

 ## Development environment requirements
 This simulation requires the full installation of ROS2 galactic, that you can install by following the steps here https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html).

-Install also the Nav2 workspace at the following link https://navigation.ros.org/build_instructions/index.html.
+Install also the Nav2 workspace at the following link https://navigation.ros.org/build_instructions/index.html (due to size reasons I was unable to upload it here).

 ## Installation and use instructions
 If you haven't already, first of all you have to install the Nav2 workspace at the following link https://navigation.ros.org/build_instructions/index.html.